Sampling quantum states with inequality constraints: Examples

 where $g^{\ }_{\lambda}$ is the average value of $\ln\bigl(f(\rho)/(\lambda F)\bigr)$ over the $\lambda$-region with respect to the uniform distribution.
 Although $f(\rho)$ is very narrowly peaked, $\ln\bigl(f(\rho)\bigr)$ is not, and $g^{\ }_{\lambda}$ can be estimated accurately by a sufficiently large sample drawn from the uniform distribution over the $\lambda$-region, not over the whole quantum state space.
 Accordingly, an implementation of the OTJ method requires an accurately known reference value $s_{\lambda_0}^{\ }$ and a reliable procedure for generating a uniform sample for each $\lambda$-region.
 Both ingredients had problems in the implementation reported in \cite{PhysRevLett.123.040602,PhysRevA.100.012345}.

-Here we implement the OTJ method by (i) finding $s_{\lambda_0}^{\ }$ from a large uniform sample for $\lambda_0$ small enough that a few percent of the sample points are in the $\lambda_0$-region; and (ii) generating large uniform samples from successive $\lambda$-regions by an SCMC algorithm that gradually imposes the constraint ${f(\rho)\geq\lambda F}$.
-For the computation of the $\lambda'$ integral in Eq.~(\ref{eq:RAC}) we discretize linearly in $\ln(\lambda')$.
+Here we implement the OTJ method by (i) finding $s_{\lambda_0}^{\ }$ from a large uniform sample for $\lambda_0$ small enough that, at least, a few percent of the sample points are in the $\lambda_0$-region; and (ii) generating large uniform samples from successive $\lambda$-regions by an SCMC algorithm that gradually imposes the constraint ${f(\rho)\geq\lambda F}$.
+For the computation of the $\lambda'$ integral in \eqref{RAC} we discretize linearly in $\ln(\lambda')$.

-Figure \ref{fig:OTJ-examples} illustrates aspects of the OTJ algorithm.
-On the left we see that the $\lambda$-regions are not of ellipsoidal shape \cite{fn5} and that one needs truly tiny positive $\lambda$ values to enclose a sizable fraction of a uniform sample on the whole state space.
+\figref{OTJ-examples} illustrates aspects of the OTJ algorithm.
+At the top we see that the $\lambda$-regions are not of ellipsoidal shape\footnote{ Whereas the ``accelerated hit-and-run'' algorithm used in \cite{PhysRevLett.123.040602,PhysRevA.100.012345} assumes that the $\lambda$-regions have ellipsoidal shape, which is only justified for ${\lambda\lesssim1}$, no such assumptions enter the SCMC algorithm.} and that one needs truly tiny positive $\lambda$ values to enclose a sizable fraction of a uniform sample on the whole state space.
 The situation is that of a three-outcome measurement in which ${A=2420}$ events were observed~\cite[p.224]{Nott2021}.
 While this is not a lot of data for a one-qubit measurement, the Bayesian posterior (our target function here) is already peaked extremely narrowly.

-On the right in Fig.~\ref{fig:OTJ-examples}, we show $c^{\ }_{\lambda}$ for a three-qubit target distribution obtained from sampling directly from the distribution by SCMC (black curve) and by different runs of the OTJ algorithm (colored curves).
-Figure~\ref{fig:OTJ-examples}(right) confirms that the SCMC sampling yields the correct $c^{\ }_{\lambda}$ values, as the sequence of OTJ curves converges toward the SCMC curve.
+At the bottom in \figref{OTJ-examples}, we show $c^{\ }_{\lambda}$ for a three-qubit target distribution obtained from sampling directly from the distribution by SCMC (black curve) and by different runs of the OTJ algorithm (colored curves). \figref{OTJ-examples} (bottom) confirms that the SCMC sampling yields the correct $c^{\ }_{\lambda}$ values, as the sequence of OTJ curves converges toward the SCMC curve.
 This convergence is from below, which tells us that the OTJ estimates of $c^{\ }_{\lambda}$ have a negative bias.